 Speaking of symmetry, as mentioned, most people have a favorite side of their face.
 Often this is because most of us have one eye that is slightly larger than the other.
 In such cases, turning slightly sideways in a photo, with the smaller eye forward, can make a face appear more symmetrical.

 Whether this is the case or not with your eyes, try doing some of the headshots at a profile on both sides.
 The lighting alone can make how you look greatly vary.
 Besides, one thing you’re looking for in a headshot session is to have lots of options to choose from.
 So, try both sides if your session allows it.

-When you are working with your photographer, be sure to tell them you want them to be open about how they see your posing.
+When you are working with your photographer, whether in Los Angeles or another market, be sure to tell them you want them to be open about how they see your posing.
 It should be a collaborative process that you invite.
 For example, you might like something in a pose that your photographer might see as giving off an insecure look.
 Invite your photographer to openly comment and be accepting of such feedback to maximize your headshot results.

 For example, leaning in toward the lens just the right amount can subconsciously signal to the viewer you are coming in for a good handshake, that you listen well, etc. But leaning in too much can give off an impression of crowding someone’s space or being pushy.

 Leaning back away from the camera too much can give a standoffish look.
 Leaning or tilting your head too much to one side can imbalance a headshot photo and give an impression you are disorganized.
 These impressions are usually subconscious but can surface to real feelings about you by the viewer.
 There have been scientific studies about it.